 Sicily has 19 DOC areas.
 Interestingly, nearly 90 percent of DOC wines in Sicily are dessert wines like Marsala [source: Wine Country].
 Two DOC wines that should be mentioned alongside Marsala are Pantelleria and Lipari, sweet wines that have gained reputations for quality all around the world.

 A favorite among Sicilians that you won't find on a list of DOC wines is Regaleali [source: Regalis].
 It's a wine produced by Count Tasca d'Almerita that comes in a few varieties.
 Regaleali is classified as IGT, which is generally considered lesser quality than DOC.
 However, IGT classifications are quite common in Sicily. and if you avoid them you'll definitely miss out on some great wines.

-Pop open a bottle and visit the links on the next page to learn more.
+Pop open a bottle and visit the links below to learn more.